 What is a directory and what is a folder?

 I need to explain a few things before we go any further.
-Some people might call a folder a “folder directory” which is also correct.
-Some people might also call a folder a directory.
-This is also correct.
+Some people might call a folder “a directory” which is also correct.
 Back in the day before Windows was invented we did not really have folders representing our directories.
 It was called a directory back in the days when there was no Windows.
 Then it became a folder directory because Windows used a folder icon to represent each directory.
 It is amazing how the first version of Windows 3.1 was basically just a screen full of folders.

 Therefore it is okay to call a folder a directory or even a directory folder.